emme1444/solid-urql/README.md

 Do note that the package in this repository, as supposed to the one over at `FormidableLabs`, has some changes done to it's type exports.
 Otherwise the code should be pretty much identical.

 Do also note that I won't really be keeping this package up to date.

-Do also note that I will only build this for esm environments (not cjs).